How to Use Trello to Track Bugs

 How to Track a Bug in Trello

 Trello, a top-rated workflow management tool, is popular for its simplicity and flexibility.
 Many depend on it to manage projects, improve productivity, and enhance collaboration.
-It can be adapted for a wide variety of processes and workflows, including tracking bugs.
+It can be adapted for various processes and workflows, including tracking bugs.
 Its vast array of features and capabilities makes it more than enough to help you in debugging.
-Now that you know what Trello is capable of, let’s look into how you can use it to track bugs.
+Now that you know what Trello is capable of, let’s look into how to use it to track bugs.

 Here’s How to Get Started With Trello

 In a new Trello board, create the following lists – Reported by team, Reported by clients, Accepted, In progress, To be validated, and Completed.
 Trello allows users to filter cards by a label.
 You can use different colors to mark cards and display the seriousness of the glitch.
-You can arrange them as follows – Critical, Major, Minor, Trivial.
-After setting up the Trello board, invite members of your team and clients to simplify the bug reporting process.
+You can arrange them as Critical, Major, Minor, or Trivial.
+After setting up the Trello board, invite members of your team and clients to simplify the bug-reporting process.

 Now Start Creating Cards

 Bugs are easier to report when you attach visuals to them.
-Therefore, you may need to combine Trello with a tool for taking screenshots.
-You can use Marker, an excellent bug reporting tool, to add screenshots to your Trello cards.
+Therefore, you may need to combine Trello with a tool to take screenshots.
+You can use Marker, an excellent bug-reporting tool, to add screenshots to your Trello cards.
 Here are two ways to do it.

 Method 1: Use a Marker Power-Up to Attach Screenshots inside the Trello Card

 First, activate your Marker Power-Up on your Trello board.
-Once the Power-Up is up and running, you can now attach screenshots taken with Marker onto your Trello cards with ease.
+Once the Power-Up is up and running, you can now easily attach screenshots taken with Marker onto your Trello cards.
 The best part is that you won’t have to leave Trello to capture screenshots.
-When a screenshot is taken, it is converted into an easy-to-visualize format and displayed on your cards.
+When a screenshot is taken, it is converted into an easy-to-visualized format and displayed on your cards.
 The Power-Up also has an option to help you view all your screenshots at once.

 Method 2: Capture a Screenshot from a Website and Send it Directly to Trello